anubhav811/FloraCure/README.md

 ### Download
 - The apk can be downloaded from [releases](https://github.com/anubhav811/FloraCure/releases) section

+#### This project was made as a part of our Soft Computing J Component in Winter Semester 2021-22.

 #### Developed by [Anubhav Chachra](https://github.com/anubhav811) and designed by [Sai Ramesh](https://github.com/sairamesh1642)